MicrosoftDocs/Viva/Viva/engage/leadership-identification.md

 A leader’s communications (posts, stories and announcements) in Viva Engage can be created and managed by delegates.
 A *delegate* has permission to create posts and replies on behalf of another user.
 A *delegate manager* has the same ability to create content, and has additional capabilities—a delegate manager can configure the audience for a leader, and can assign additional delegates.

-A leader can configure delegates with the following steps:
+A leader can configure delegates through the following steps:

 1. In Yammer, open the **Settings** menu (gear icon) in the top-right corner.
 2. Select **Manage delegate settings**.